SandunLB/Simple_CRUD_App/README.md

-this is simple Crud application, crested using java and netbeans ide
+**this is simple Crud application, crested using java,MYSQL and netbeans ide**